Comparison of video codecs: Video quality

 The quality the codec can achieve is heavily based on the compression format the codec uses.
 A codec is not a format, and there may be multiple codecs that implement the same compression specification – for example, MPEG-1 codecs typically do not achieve quality/size ratio comparable to codecs that implement the more modern H.264 specification.
 But quality/size ratio of output produced by different implementations of the same specification can also vary.

 Each compression specification defines various mechanisms by which raw video (in essence, a sequence of full-resolution uncompressed digital images) can be reduced in size, from simple bit compression (like Lempel-Ziv-Welch) to psycho-visual and motion summarization, and how the output is stored as a bit stream.
-So long as the encoder component of the codec adheres to the specification it can choose any combination of these methods to apply different parts of the content.
-The decoder component of a codec that also conforms to the specification recognises each of the mechanisms used, and thus interprets the compressed stream to render it back into raw video for display (although this will not be identical to the raw video input unless the compression was lossless).
+So long as the encoder component of the codec adheres to the specification, it can choose any combination of these methods to apply different parts of the content.
+The decoder component of a codec that also conforms to the specification recognizes each of the mechanisms used, and thus interprets the compressed stream to render it back into raw video for display (although this will not be identical to the raw video input unless the compression was lossless).
 Each encoder implements the specification according to its own algorithms and parameters, which means that the compressed output of different codecs will vary, resulting in variations in quality and efficiency between them.